-The equal pay provisions of FLSA prohibit sexbased wage differentials between men and women employed in the same establishment who perform jobs that require equal skill, effort, and responsibility and which are performed under similar working conditions.
+The equal pay provisions of the FLSA prohibit sexbased wage differentials between men and women employed in the same establishment who perform jobs that require equal skill, effort, and responsibility and which are performed under similar working conditions.
 These provisions, as well as other statutes prohibiting discrimination in employment, are enforced by the Equal Employment Opportunity Commission.
-More detailed information is available from its offices which are listed in most telephone directories under U.S. Government.
+More detailed information is available by calling 1-800-669-4000 or visiting www.eeoc.gov.